dkowis/hass-cli-auth-authentik/README.md

 - Authenticate users via Authentik using a custom flow.
 - Map users to Home Assistant groups based on Authentik group membership.
-_- Configurable via a simple `config.toml` file.
+- Configurable via a simple `config.toml` file.
-- Designed for use as a Home_
+- Designed for use as a Home
   Assistant [command line authentication provider](https://www.home-assistant.io/docs/authentication/providers/#command-line).

 ---